agentzeta/trusted-knowledge-on-monad/README.md

 # Trusted Knowledge Hub - Monad Edition - Deployment

-App front end deployed at [https://trusted-knowledge-hub.vercel.app]
+App front end deployed at [https://trusted-knowledge-hub.vercel.app]. (please note, the front end deployed here is an interim version and not the final version.
+The final code version on githuib has Monad blockchain features integrated and contracts deployed on Monad network.)

 TruthToken deployed at: 0xFb75AfE2F631fC2935D8e4D293D26aeC5fd718A1 TrustedVerification deployed at: 0x9dEECfCF14c9F2a321aE65e4cd18169A47de6945